Kafue River: Pollution

 Because of its size and geographic location, the Kafue River basin is an ecosystem that provides services and support to communities and industries that have different and sometimes conflicting interests in usage of the river resources.
 In 1999, the World Wildlife Fund (WWF) initiated dialogue between the Zambian Government, the Zambia Electricity Supply Corporation (ZESCO) and local people to restore a more natural flow pattern to water releases from the Itezhi-Tezhi Dam built on the Kafue River.

 This project heavily influenced development of Zambian Government policy on water resources and in February 2010, the Zambian Cabinet approved a revised National Water policy that "aims to improve water resources management by establishing institutional coordination, engaging in modern methods of integrated water resource management while decentralising government policy to address diverse interests within the water sector".

+Tailings dam collapse

+On 18 February 2025, a tailings dam belonging to a copper mine operated by Sino-Metals Leach Zambia collapsed in the Copperbelt Province, causing 50 million liters of waste containing concentrated acid, dissolved solids and heavy metals to enter a tributary of the Kafue River and prompting a shutdown of the water supply in Kitwe.

 Itezhi-Tezhi and Kafue Gorge Dams

-These have had major negative environmental effects on the river — see main article on the Itezhi-Tezhi Dam.
+These have had major negative environmental effects on the river.

 Water for irrigation

 Commercial plantations, especially those bordering the Kafue flats take large quantities of water for irrigation.
-Chief of these is the Nakambala Sugar Estate, which draws in excess of 720,000 m³ per day to irrigate 134.13 square kilometres of land to grow sugar cane.
+Chief of these is the Nakambala Sugar Estate, which draws in excess of 720,000 m3 per day to irrigate 134.13 square kilometres of land to grow sugar cane.